republik/plattform/src/components/TeaserActiveDebates/docs.md

 Supported props:
 - `t` (func): translation function.
 - `path` (string): the path to the discussion page.
-- `documentTitle` (string): The title of the article that triggered the debate.
+- `title` (string): The title of the article that triggered the debate.
 - `commentCount` (number):  a `number` of the current contributions to the debate, this number will be displayed next to the "comment" icon.
 - `comments` (array): An array of objects that mimics an api call:
 ```code|lang-jsx,span-3